-WinProbe was founded on the idea that the ultimate ultrasonic scanner could be produced with a personal computer and when paired with a single, large, Field Programmable Gate Array chip, the product would attain:
+WinProbe was founded with the vision that the ideal ultrasonic scanner could be produced with a personal computer with a graphics programming unit (GPU) and a single, large, Field Programmable Gate Array chip.

 This idea is now realized in the product line called the UltraVision.

-The single FPGA concept allows the design to be contained completely in re-programable code once the care and feeding of the FPGA is provided (i.e. analog components: pulsers, analog to digital converters, power supplies and connectors).
-The code in an FPGA performs hardware functions much the same as chips on a printed circuit board except it does so by instantiating VHDL code that performs the basic tasks of inputing the data from the ADC's, interpolating, beamforming, apodizing, frequency filtering, Hilbert Transforms, data and parameter storage much like a computer but much, much faster.
-These filters are combined to provide the functions of B-Mode, CFD-Mode, PW-Mode, M-Mode, Compression Elastography-Mode, Acoustic Radiation Force Impulse and Shear Wave velocity analysis and virtually any new mode that can be thought of without physical hardware changes.
+The single FPGA concept allows the design to be contained and thus completely redesigned within reprogramable code.
+The code in an FPGA performs hardware functions much the same as chips on a printed circuit board except it does so by instantiating VHDL code that performs the basic tasks of inputing the data from the ADC's, interpolating, beamforming, apodizing, frequency filtering, Hilbert Transforming, data and parameter storage much like a computer but much, much faster.
+These basic functions are combined to provide the functions of B-Mode, Color Flow Doppler-Mode, Pulsed Wave Doppler-Mode, M-Mode, Compression Elastography-Mode, Acoustic Radiation Force Impulse and Shear Wave velocity analysis and virtually any new mode that can be thought of without physical hardware changes.

-The code in an FPGA can be changed at any time by the PC without the need to change any physical feature and so can be done to enhance features throughout the life of the system, which now may be expected to be very long life.
-Another of the many advantages of this concept is that many pieces of high speed hardware can be dedicated in parallel to outperform any other technology when needed and later the resources can be rededicated to other tasks.
+The code in an FPGA can be changed at any time by the personal computer (PC) without the need to change any physical feature and so can be done to enhance features throughout the life of the system, which now may be expected to be very long .
+Another of the many advantages of this concept is that many pieces of high speed hardware can be instantiated in parallel to outperform any other technology when needed and later the resources can be rededicated to other tasks.
 An example of this is cross-correlation which is used for color flow Doppler and Elastography where it is instantiated many times to achieve real time processing.

-Founded in 1999, Winprobe Corporation began exploring the concept creating an entire ultrasound system inside a single Field Programable Gate Array chip, and the initial hardware was created.
-At the time, Field Programmable Gate Arrays were promising but not quite yet capable of performing all the tasks required in the single chip concept.
-Today the chosen FPGA has over 4 Billion transistors and being a high end silicon device the manufacturer takes great care in its construction and testing..
+Founded in 1999, WinProbe Corporation began exploring the concept of creating an entire scanner inside a Field Programmable Gate Array chip, and the initial hardware was created.
+At that time, Field Programmable Gate Arrays were promising but not quite yet capable of performing all the tasks required in the single chip concept.
+Today, the chosen FPGA has over 4 Billion transistors and being a high end (high cost) silicon device the manufacturer invests great care in its construction and testing.
 In turn, WinProbe takes great care in supplying reliable power supplies and protection for the FPGA's operation.
 Thus the probability that a system would fail during the systems life is extremely rare.